 Regulate Energy Levels

-Anaemia is another common cause of fatigue.
+Anemia is another common cause of fatigue.
 However, contrary to popular belief, it isn’t necessarily a product of low meat consumption.
-There are four possible causes for anaemia.
+There are four possible causes of anaemia.
 It can be a deficiency in iron, low vitamin B12, low folate, or a result of a disrupted intestinal flora.

 Change to a Low-Carb Diet